 I finally got the confidence to return to the gym.
 I’ve never had a problem with going to the gym, I’ve worked on the gym floor, taught huge classes and trained in gyms since I was 16, but somehow this felt different.
 I felt out of my comfort zone and suddenly a little insecure.
 The 6 months prior to my pregnancy I had really been focusing on a new heavy weights programme, incorporating big lifts with the aim of building muscle mass.
 For someone who struggles to gain weight (and don’t even start with saying how lucky I am- think goals of strong not skinny) this programme was a huge achievement and I was hitting goals weekly.
 I like to have targets to hit and regular strength gains!
 So to suddenly stop this and have to re-create my workouts took a little getting used to.

-I’ve never had to struggle with weight issues (again not lucky, just lean- and the word skinny hen you’re young is just as insulting as overweight comments) therefore seeing the new weight build up was something brand new to me.
+I’ve never had to struggle with weight issues (again not lucky, just lean- and the word skinny when you’re young is just as insulting as overweight comments, especially when someone is trying to gain weight) therefore seeing the new weight build up was something brand new to me.
 This was a good sign as it means my baby is getting the fat it needs to be healthy, but it still took some getting used to considering I haven’t gained weight in as long and i can remember, except from intentional gym gains.
 I have now settled into my pregnancy gym weights routine and am focusing on continued strength and definition for my back, arms and legs, but with lighter weights, higher repetitions, and modified positions to ensure baby is safe.

 Due to some minor complications with my pregnancy I was also advised to stop running from my obstetrician.
 This had reduced anyway due to the exhaustion above, but when I got my energy back I was sad to put my running shoes away too.
 There is nothing better than a Saturday morning run, or an evening after work to head out and unwind!
 The weight of my bump now feels uncomfortable and I figured I would’ve chosen to stop anyway a few weeks later.